Amari Cooper's Success and Achievements in Timeline

 In 2020, Amari Cooper was ranked 49th by his fellow players on the NFL Top 100 Players.

-December 24, 2023: Career-High Receiving Yards and Browns Record
+December 24, 2023: Career-High Receiving Yards Against Texans

-On December 24, 2023, Cooper achieved a career-high of 265 receiving yards against the Houston Texans, breaking the Browns' single-game receiving record.
-He became the second player in NFL history with 200+ yard games for three teams.
-He was named AFC Offensive Player of the Week.
+On December 24, 2023, Amari Cooper achieved a career-high of 265 receiving yards against the Houston Texans, breaking the Browns' single-game receiving record.
+He became the second player in NFL history to record a 200+ yard game for three different teams and was named AFC Offensive Player of the Week for his performance.

-In 2023, Amari Cooper had another 1,000-yard season, becoming the first Cleveland Browns wide receiver with multiple 1,000-yard seasons.
+In 2023, Amari Cooper had another 1,000-yard season with the Cleveland Browns, becoming the first Browns wide receiver with multiple 1,000-yard seasons.

 In 2024, Amari Cooper was ranked 70th by his fellow players on the NFL Top 100 Players of 2024.